NU-Digital-Cultures/Trout/Project Research/CICResearch.md

 # Community Interest Companies
 ## What are they?
-"A CIC is a special type of limited company which exists to benefit the community rather than private shareholders" (UK Government, no date)
+"A CIC is a special type of limited company which exists to benefit the community rather than private shareholders" (UK Government, no date).
+They usually have social, charitable or community based objectives.
 <br>

 ## How do they work?